 VisIt is a distributed, parallel visualization and graphical analysis tool for data defined on two- and three-dimensional (2D and 3D) meshes.
-Version 2.12.3 is primarily a bug-fix release that resolves over a dozen important issues.
-For a complete list of changes see the VisIt 2.12.3 Release Notes.
+Version 3.0 contains many bug-fixes and new features.
+For a complete list of changes see the VisIt 3.0 Release Notes.

-VisIt 2.11 contains many bug-fixes and new features.
-For a complete list of changes see the VisIt 2.11 Release Notes.
+VisIt 2.13 contains many bug-fixes and new features.
+For a complete list of changes see the VisIt 2.13 Release Notes.